itsRamos/itsramos/README.md

 -->

-It's all about Testing and mobile apps here.
+It's all about Testing and Development here.